frosch123/bananas2/docs/data.md

 # Reviews

-Project editors/owners can allow regular users (not banned, not annonymous) to post reviews and or rate their project.
+Project editors/owners can allow regular users (not banned, not anonymous) to post reviews and or rate their project.

 * Reviews are longer text comments.
 Only one post per user and project is possible, so there are no conversation threads like on a forum.
 * Ratings are scores from 1 to 5 stars.
-Unless ratings are part of a review, they are only visible as an annonymous average
+Unless ratings are part of a review, they are only visible as an anonymous average

 Reviews can be posted in various languages, and viewers can filter the reviews by language.
 However, a single user can still only post one review in total (not one per language).